isotoma/isotoma.recipe.django/README.rst

         os.environ["celery"] = "django"

     to the django management scripts.

+control-script
+    The name of the main management script.
+Defaults to "django" so if your buildout:bin-directory = "bin" (as is the default), your management script will be located at "bin/django", and your wsgi script at "bin/django.wsgi".

 eggs
     The eggs that you'd like to make available to your django project.